ericabelson/author-affiliations/README.md

 ## What it does

 `fetch_affiliations_from_bib.py` parses your BibTeX file, looks up missing DOIs, then queries Crossref and OpenAlex to collect affiliation information for every author.
 It outputs a CSV `bib_authors_with_affils.csv` with columns for author name, affiliation, DOI, and title.
-Use this to compile your required co-author list.

 ## Usage